Services funded by the Student Services Fee

 - Our Tauira—Student Interest and Conflict Resolution team offers support for students when making complaints, appealing academic decisions, or resolving pastoral or accommodation issues.

-- The SSF supports and funds student engagement activities by Student Assembly, Ngāi Tauira, Postgraduate Students' Association (PGSA) and Pasifika Students' Council.
+- The SSF supports and funds student engagement activities by Student Assembly, Ngāi Tauira, Postgraduate Students' Association (PGSA), and the Pasifika Students' Council.

 Health services, counselling, and pastoral care

 - Our Mauri Ora—Student Health and Counselling service provides a range of support to help students manage their physical and mental wellbeing.
-Services are available at Kelburn, Pipitea, and Te Aro (counselling only) campuses.
+Services are available at Kelburn, Pipitea, and Te Aro campus for counselling only.

-- Our Manawa Ora—Student Wellbeing team promotes wellbeing, and provides guidance on staying connected, resources, and workshops.
-The Bubble space for peer support, and also funds Rainbow Support Navigators and a Refugee-background Student Adviser.
+- Our Manawa Ora—Student Wellbeing team promotes wellbeing and provides guidance on staying connected, access to resources, and workshops.
+They also provide The Bubble, which is a space for peer support, and also fund Rainbow Support Navigators and a refugee-background student adviser.

 - Our Te Amaru—Disability Services assists students with temporary and ongoing impairments, so that they can fully engage and achieve in their studies.